KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 ##### Water Calculation History

 Changing the water calculation is now possible without losing the old calculation (eg. due to changing installation).
-This way, past calculations will still be visualized and exported by the KOLIBRI Cloud!
+This way, past calculations will still be visualized and exported by the PressureSuite Cloud!
 ![image](https://user-images.githubusercontent.com/36856727/153419252-c966d1db-38f7-45a9-9e48-a37640b4295a.png)

 Unfortunately, the API endpoints have changed